 - Parking: Our graveled lot at Lillibridge accommodates approximately 20 cars or 4 school buses.

 Eshelman has a stable surface grass lot that can accommodate approximately 30 cars.
 Larger vehicles should park along the paved roadway.
-For special events, accommodations can be made at both properties to handle additional cars.

 - Camping and campfires: Camping and campfire activities are not permitted.

 - Fireworks: Fireworks and open flames are not permitted.